Bergvca/string_grouper/tutorials/tutorial_1.md

 ### Find matches, assign to new pandas variable

-Next use the match_strings function and pass the 'name' column as the values, and the 'id' column as the optional master_id.
+Next, use the match_strings function and pass the 'name' column as the values, and the 'id' column as the master_id.

 ```python
 matches = match_strings(accounts['name'], master_id = accounts['id'])
 matches
 ```
 This will return a pandas data frame as below.
-The values (company) we will focus on in this example will be those that have variations of a fictitious company 'Hyper Startup Inc.' in the resultant data frame.
+The values (company) we will focus on in this example will be those that have variations of a fictitious company 'Hyper Startup Inc.'.

 <div>